Quick Reference

 Other9%Apparel, personal care, other

-Why the Fed targets 2%, not 0%: Deflation (falling prices) can trigger a downward spiral — consumers delay purchases, businesses cut wages, and demand collapses.
-Moderate 2% inflation encourages spending while keeping prices relatively stable.
+Deflation (falling prices) can trigger a downward spiral — consumers delay purchases, businesses cut wages, and demand collapses.
+The Fed targets 2% because moderate inflation encourages spending and investment while keeping prices relatively stable.
+Zero inflation leaves no buffer against deflation during economic downturns.

 Historical Inflation Rates